survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Managing Pre-built Dependencies

-It is possible webpack will give the following warning with certain dependencies:
+It is possible webpack gives the following warning with certain dependencies:

 ```bash
 WARNING in ../~/jasmine-promises/dist/jasmine-promises.js